Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Generating User Certificates

-Rather than running commands manually every time, a script handles the whole process.
 Kubernetes only cares about two fields in the CSR subject — CN becomes the username, O becomes the group.
-Everything else (country, state, city) is ignored.
+Everything else is ignored.
+A script handles the whole process:

 #!/bin/bash